alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 });
 ```

-<small>* Firefox is actually caching checkboxes‘ value when the page reloads, remembering our choice.</small>
+<small>* Firefox is actually caching checkboxes’ value when the page reloads, remembering our choice.</small>

-However, we probably also want to remember the visitor‘s selected theme for when they come back another time.
+However, we probably also want to remember the visitor’s selected theme for when they come back another time.
 The above code will help us with that.

 ## Live preview

-If you didn‘t click the link in the beginning of the article, here‘s another that will take you to the [live preview on GitHub](https://alexandersandberg.github.io/theme-switcher/).
-You can also find all of the source code on GitHub, in [the project‘s repository](https://github.com/alexandersandberg/theme-switcher).
+If you didn’t click the link in the beginning of the article, here’s another that will take you to the [live preview on GitHub](https://alexandersandberg.github.io/theme-switcher/).
+You can also find all of the source code on GitHub, in [the project’s repository](https://github.com/alexandersandberg/theme-switcher).

-## When two themes aren‘t enough
+## When two themes aren’t enough

 Switching between light and dark is great, but what if you want a _third_ or even _fourth_ theme?
 Well what if we were to replace our single checkbox with a _set of radio buttons_ instead - one for every theme?